dongyuwei/rollup-plugin-image-files/README.md

 - supports custom output directory for images.
 - copy and rename image with hash: `[name]_[md5hash].[extname]`.
-- It even supports copy mp3/wav/mp4 assets :), just config the `extensions`.
+- It even supports copy other assets like mp3/wav/mp4 :), just config the `extensions`.

 ## Usage